 - Commercial Management – introduces the context of project construction, commercial, and legal practice, the regulations and the rules of the law of contract, and the foundation for a more advanced and detailed knowledge and understanding of managing the commercial aspects of projects.

-- Financial Management –delegates develop an appreciation of best practice financial information management and reporting.
+- Finance Management –delegates develop an appreciation of best practice financial information management and reporting.

 - Quality Management – the main principles, concepts, tools and techniques of quality management and continuous improvement are introduced with a focus on cross-organisational improvement programmes in the context of supply chains and projects.